How to Teach Yourself a Language - The Complete Process

 First, you'll start having conversations with potential practice partners and you'll do so by relying on Google Translate, initially.

-When you have communication problems (this WILL happen using only Google Translate), you'll use some of the techniques taught on this page to resolve them.
+When you have communication problems (this WILL happen if using only Google Translate), you'll be able to use some of the techniques taught on this page to resolve them.